SND College of Engineering & Research Centre, Yeola

 SND College of Engineering and Research Centre Yeola is an engineering school in Yeola, Nashik district, Maharashtra, India.
 It is run by the Jagdamba Education Society (JES).

 History

-SND College of Engineering, yeola was started in 2006.
-Courses in Computer, Electronics, Mechanical and Electrical Engineering branches were started first but now IT and Civil are added to its Departments.
-In 2010, SND College of Engineering, yeola produced its first graduating class and many were placed into reputable organizations.
+SND College of Engineering, Yeola was started in 2006.
+Courses in Computer, Electronics, Mechanical and Electrical Engineering branches were started first.
+IT and Civil engineering departments are added later.
+Its first graduation ceremony took place in 2010 along with campus placements.

 Campus

 The campus is spread over a single campus of 20 acre.